-Across the city, Spokane has experienced increases in annual average temperatures exacerbated by high impervious areas, especially on the north side of the city.
-(Gonzaga Institute for Climate, Water & Environment, 2024) There have also been increases in poor air quality (PM2.5), especially along roadways and railways, which is further exacerbated by extreme heat.
-(Washington Department of

-Ecology, 2023).
-Fires have occurred along city edges per Exhibit 26.
-Climate Vulnerability Index: Blocks with Wildland Urban Interface 25%+ and US Forest Service Housing Impact Index
+Across the city, Spokane has experienced increases in annual average temperatures exacerbated by high impervious areas, especially on the north side of the city (Gonzaga Institute for Climate, Water & Environment, 2024).
+There have also been increases in poor air quality (PM2.5), especially along roadways and railways, which is further exacerbated by extreme heat (Washington State Department of Ecology, 2023).
+Fires have occurred along city edges per Exhibit 25Exhibit, and many areas have wildland urban interface up to one mile inside city boundaries as shown in the CVI exposure indicators (City of Spokane Fire Department, 2023).
+Extreme heat and changes to temperatures that can affect drought and wildfire risk are anticipated to increase per Exhibit 15 and could affect people's ability to move or play in or outside of their neighborhoods.